 Similar to the previous attacks against WPA, the attacker must be in proximity to the network they wish to attack.
 The objective will be to use a Kali-compatible wireless network adapter to capture the information needed from the network to try brute-forcing the password.
 Rather than using Aireplay-ng or Aircrack-ng, we'll be using a new wireless attack tool to do this called hcxtools.

 Once the PMKID is captured, the next step is to load the hash into Hashcat and attempt to crack the password.
-This is where hcxtools differs from Besside-ng, in that a conversion step is required in order to prepare the file for Hashcat to use.
-We'll use hcxpcaptool to convert our PCAPNG file into one Hashcat can work with, leaving only the step of selecting a strong list of passwords for your brute-forcing attempts.
+This is where hcxtools differs from Besside-ng, in that a conversion step is required to prepare the file for Hashcat.
+We'll use hcxpcaptool to convert our PCAPNG file into one Hashcat can work with, leaving only the step of selecting a robust list of passwords for your brute-forcing attempts.

 - Don't Miss: How to Automate Wi-Fi Hacking with Besside-ng